 Attach your degree certificate and a clarification of your income to your application.
 The income requirement is the same as it is for a residence permit for studies.
 You can get a residence permit to look for work or to start a business only once, for a maximum of one year.
 When you find employment, apply for a residence permit on the basis of work.
 You can read more about this on the Finnish Immigration Service website.

 Agency Invoice Template

-Please send us your invoice using this template after the student starts studying at one of our universities to claim your commission fees.
+Please send us your invoice using this Edunation Agent Invoice template after the student has started his/her studies at one of our universities to claim your commission fees.